tirthp14/tirthp14/README.md

 # Tirth Patel - Web Developer

-Welcome to my GitHub page! 👋 I'm Tirth Patel, a passionate and detail-oriented web developer.
+Welcome to my GitHub page! 👋 I'm Tirth Patel 👨🏽‍💻, a passionate and detail-oriented web developer.
 Below, you'll find information about me, my skills, projects, and ways to get in touch.

 ## Table of Contents
 - [About Me](#about-me)